-When researchers removed the vitamin A from healthier mice, they noticed that the mice lost a lot of beta cells.
+When researchers removed vitamin A from healthier mice, they noticed that the mice lost a lot of beta cells.
 As a result, their bodies produced less and less insulin and were prone to unbalanced blood glucose levels.

 However, when the researchers restored their vitamin A and implemented diets that contained plenty of this vitamin, the insulin and beta cell production increased steadily.
 In the end, their blood glucose levels stabilized.

-To stabilize the blood glucose levels, researchers fed the mice with a vitamin A-rich diet.
+To stabilize the blood glucose levels, researchers fed the mice a vitamin A-rich diet.
 Therefore, they suggest that we too consume plenty of vitamin A if we want to reduce the chance of developing the disease.

 Here is a list of some of the best foods that contain a lot of vitamin A:

 Of course, other foods also contain this mineral.
 So, make sure to consume them as well.
-Nevertheless, the results of this study made it clearer for us to understand the link between the chronic illness and vitamin A.
+Nevertheless, the results of this study made it clearer for us to understand the link between chronic illness and vitamin A.